Josefine Hasbo

-Josefine Hasbo (born 20 November 2001) is a Danish professional footballer who plays as a midfielder for Gotham FC of the National Women's Soccer League (NWSL) and the Danish national team.
-She played college soccer for the Harvard Crimson, earning first-team All-American honors in 2023.
-She graduated from Harvard University with a double degree in Economics and Psychology.
+Josefine Hasbo (born 20 November 2001) is a Danish professional footballer who plays as a midfielder for Boston Legacy FC of the National Women's Soccer League (NWSL) and the Danish national team.
+She graduated from Harvard University with a double degree in economics and psychology.
+While playing college soccer for the Harvard Crimson, Hasbo represented Denmark at the 2023 FIFA World Cup and 2025 UEFA Euro.